webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-before-or-equal"></a>
 #### before_or_equal:_date_

-The field under validation must be before or equal to the given date.
-The date is converted to a valid `DateTime` using `strtotime`.
-Similar to the [after](#rule-after) rule, you can pass another field name for comparison.
+The field must be on or before the given date.
+The date is passed to `strtotime` to convert to a valid `DateTime`.
+Like [after](#rule-after), you can pass another field name for comparison.

 You can use the fluent `date` rule builder: